jamesmcm/s3rename/README.md

 The `--dry-run` flag will print changes to be made without carrying them out.
 This is __highly__ recommended before running changes.

+The `--canned-acl <canned-acl>` option can be used to set the ACL of all renamed objects to the provided [canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).
+Note that some canned ACLs are affected by bucket settings (such as `public-read-write`).

 ### Renaming flat files to a nested directory structure for AWS Glue